oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ca.md

 is finite, and as the integer $d$ such that the leading term of the Hilbert polynomial has the form $d t^e/e!$, otherwise.

 CAVEAT: Currently only implemented in the case where the weights on the variables are all 1.
-Also, $x$ is used in place of $t$.

 ```@docs
 hilbert_series(A::MPolyQuo)